BowedKinkajou50/202310-cmsc508-semester-project-cmsc508-202310-team-11/Phase2/README.md

 * It was good to come up with tasks to have done by the next meeting

 # How The Semester Project Can Be Improved
+* More emphasis on working on project
+* More designated times to work on project as a team
 *

 # Web Application Link: